Open dynamics of entanglement in mesoscopic bosonic systems: Examples: PPT criterion for multi-mode bosonic fields

+Let us comment that, in general, extensions of the state do not have to be equivalent.
+For example, one can try to engineer an optimal ancilla to maximally violate some Bell inequality \cite{Paterek11}.
+Here, we also see this kind of inequivalence, since the different extensions (by different coherent states) give different magnitudes of $\lambda_-(t)$.
+In addition, one can have a completely different behavior, as found, for example, with the trivial extension considered before.
+Therefore, it is interesting to see that different non-trivial extensions result in the same $t_c$.
+However, it is not a general property of all non-trivial extensions.
+Assuming only that the extended part of the state is separable from the original state, one can find for the considered single-photon state that:

+From this, one can see that any extension for which $\langle \hat a_2^\dagger \hat a_4\rangle=0$ will not find entanglement.
+Thus, in this scenario, one excludes any Fock states as meaningful extensions.
+Performing calculations analogous to (\ref{eq:tc}), one finds:

-which clearly goes to infinity for $N(\omega)\rightarrow0$ and to 0 for $N(\omega)\rightarrow\infty$.
-Interestingly, $t_c$ is independent of $\alpha$ and therefore $\alpha$ only affects the magnitude of $\lambda_-(t)$ and not its qualitative behavior.
-FIG.: \ref{fig:1} presents examples of the evolution of the eigenvalue $\lambda_-(t)$ in different regimes.
-Clearly, entanglement becomes weaker with time evolution and with increasing $N(\omega)$ its decay becomes faster.
-In general, this shows that a single-photon entangled state is a recourse which is quite robust against thermal damping when the thermal bath has a small temperature.
+which clearly depends on the form of the extension.
+Then, for the single-photon state (\ref{eq:single}), the optimal extensions are the ones that maximize $|\langle \hat a_2^\dagger \hat a_4\rangle|^2/\langle \hat a_2^\dagger\hat a_2 \hat a_4^\dagger\hat a_4\rangle$.
+If the ancillary state is a separable state, then by the Cauchy-Schwarz inequality, one can find that this quantity is bounded by 1 \cite{two_mode_ent}.
+Thus, since the extension by coherent states saturates this bound, it gives an optimal value of $t_c$.
+Fig. \ref{fig:1} presents examples of the evolution of the eigenvalue $\lambda_-(t)$ in different regimes.
+Clearly, entanglement becomes weaker with time evolution, and its decay becomes faster with increasing $N(\omega)$.
+In general, this shows that the single-photon entangled state is a resource that is quite robust against thermal damping when the thermal bath has a low temperature.

+Let us note that one can propose one extension which is not built from a separable state.
+In particular, a second copy of the original state can be taken as such an extension.
+This still indicates that the observed entanglement is due to the entanglement of the original state.
+However, in such a case, it is rather sensible that the ancillary modes undergo the same evolution as the modes of the original state.
+This is because the state of the ancillary modes cannot be prepared locally.
+Thus, for the considered scenario, one should take the following creation rates:

+For this case, $t_c$ is exactly the same as for the case of the extension by coherent states.
+Thus, this simple extension by the second copy of the state is also optimal in this case.

-Now, let us consider an analogous scenario for the BSV state, where all modes are coupled to the thermal environment with the same temperature during the distribution of the state between parties.
-In this case the creation rates are the following:
+Now, let us consider an analogous scenario for the BSV state where all modes are coupled to the thermal environment with the same temperature during the distribution of the state between parties.
+Therefore, for this case, we consider the creation rates (\ref{eq:cr_rates_full}).
+Then, using as initial conditions reduced states \eqref{eq:bsv_red} and